MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Introduction

-This paper is organized as follows.
+In accordance to the above, the rest of the paper is organized as follows.
 Section \ref{SEC:preliminaries} gives definitions and describes the MIMO Gaussian BC with common, private and confidential messages.
-In Section \ref{SEC:capacity_results} we state our main results: the secrecy-capacity regions of the considered BC without and with a common message.
-A numerical example the visualizes the obtained regions is also given in Section \ref{SEC:capacity_results}.
-The mathematical background for proving our secrecy-capacity results is the focus of Section \ref{SEC:optimality_of_Gaussians}, where UCEs are studied.
-The proof of the results from Section \ref{SEC:capacity_results} and the proofs of the properties from Section \ref{SEC:optimality_of_Gaussians} are given in Sections \ref{SEC:capacity_results_proofs} and \ref{SEC:envelope_properties}, respectively.
-Finally, Section \ref{SEC:summary} summarizes the main achievements and insights of this paper.
+In Section \ref{SEC:capacity_results} we state our main results: the secrecy-capacity regions of the considered BC without and with a common message, given in Theorems \ref{TM:capacity_nocommon} and \ref{TM:capacity_common}, respectively.
+Discussions of these results and a numerical example to illustrate the obtained regions are also given in Section \ref{SEC:capacity_results}.
+Section \ref{SEC:optimality_of_Gaussians} presents the various definitions and properties related to UCEs used throughout this work (with proofs relegated to Section \ref{SEC:envelope_properties}).
+Section \ref{SEC:capacity_results_proofs} contains the proofs of our main secrecy-capacity results based on the technical background supplied in Section \ref{SEC:optimality_of_Gaussians}.
+Finally, Section \ref{SEC:summary} summarizes the main results and insights of this work.